seemoo-lab/nexmon-arc/README.md

   ```

   The `sweep_dump` debugfs interface is a custom extension for the wil6210 driver that allow to read the signal strength of received sector sweep frames from the firmware.
 This function is integrated in our [lede-ad7200](https://github.com/seemoo-lab/lede-ad7200) image for TP-Link Talon AD7200 devices.
+  Please check the version of the wil6210 firmware that is running in your LEDE system.
+Running a new firmware with an old driver might cause errors.
+You should keep the same version or update both the extended device driver and the patched firmware to the most recent release.

 ### Write your own patch
   To write your own patches, check the example files in *patches/wil6210/4-1-0_55/hello_world/src* and consider the original [Nexmon](https://nexmon.org) project for further documentation on the patching process.